tillay/uno/README.md

 To play in the future, make sure you are in the correct directory and type the same command.

 Modification:
-there are two varaibles that can be changed in the main.py: deal, the number of cards dealt at the start of the game and width, the width of each column.
-To switch from singleplayer to against the computer, change the last line from bot() to game() and vise versa.
+to change number of starting cards and type of game (singleplayer or against computer) run the installer script again

+to change the width of each column, modify the instance varaible with width = 10.
+Not reccomended unless you dont prefer base 10

+(numbers also get kinda offset too)